ArshadChowdhury/e-bazaar-frontend/README.md

 yarn dev
 ```

-In terminal and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.